a93-git/a93-in/html/posts/cgi_setup.md

 While building this blog, I had to be able to store the messages that visitors decided to send me.
-So, I decided to use [CGI](https://httpd.apache.org/docs/current/howto/cgi.html) scripts to process the form data and store the messages in [dynamo db](https://aws.amazon.com/dynamodb/) (for free, thanks to AWS's free tier offering).
+So, I decided to use [CGI](https://httpd.apache.org/docs/current/howto/cgi.html) scripts to process the form data and store the messages in [DynamoDB](https://aws.amazon.com/dynamodb/) (for free, thanks to AWS's free tier offering).

 ## Setting up CGI on Apache webserver running on Ubuntu 20.04
 You can get started with [setting up Apache to run CGI script](https://httpd.apache.org/docs/current/howto/cgi.html) by following the link and here I am presenting the steps that I had to follow